davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ---

 Distributed consensus algorithms are a critical piece of modern computing infrastructure, but few people really understand how they work.
-When the first consensus algorithm, *Paxos*, was introduced to the world, it was met with vague confusion: people in the first presentation suspected they were being pulled into some kind of elaborate joke.
-(It probably did not help that Dr. Lamport, inventor and presentor, gave the talk dressed up as Indiana Jones.)
-For the next 25 years, Paxos remained the only viable algorithm for distributed consensus, and during that time it gained such notoriety for being impossible to understand that when a second viable consensus algorithm, *Raft*, finally came along, the paper was called *In Search of an Understandable Consensus Algorithm*.
+When the first consensus algorithm, *Paxos*, was introduced to the world in 1989, it was met with [indifferent confusion](https://www.microsoft.com/en-us/research/publication/part-time-parliament/): it took another 9 years before being picked up for publication by any major journall in 1998.
+As the world moved online and distributed systems became the norm, Paxos gained fame as the world's only real viable solution to the distributed consensus problem &mdash; and notoriety for being impossible for mortals to understand.
+When a second viable consensus algorithm, *Raft*, finally came along 20 years later, it was published in a paper called *In Search of an Understandable Consensus Algorithm*.

 Here's the thing about Raft, though: at its core, it's pretty similar to Paxos.
 It is better factored and much easier to describe, but the fundamental way it goes about solving the consensus problem is the same as Paxos.
 Dr. Lamport, who invented Paxos, once wrote that Paxos is "among the simplest and most obvious of distributed algorithms," and that it "follows unavoidably from the properties we want it to satisfy."
 The fundamental similarity between Raft and Paxos seems to support this.
 But if Paxos is so simple and falls directly out of the problem definition, why is it so hard to explain?
 Why do direct explanations and metaphors like the 'part-time parliament' alike fail to make the algorithm seem intuitive?